The 10 Best Electric Knives Reviewed

-What makes this electric knife different is the three position rotary handle which allows it to be used by left-handed and right-handed users.
+What makes this knife different is a rotary handle which allows it to be used by left and right-handed people.
 It also allows cutting at three separate angles, giving straight, angled or flat cuts.
-The WPEKF015 comes with a double safety switch for the highest protection, and the ergonomically designed handle makes it a joy to hold and use, and offers exceptional control when carving food.
+The WPEKF015 comes with a switch which assures double safety for the highest protection, and the ergonomic handle makes it a joy to hold and use, and offers exceptional control when carving food.

 - Space saving design

 - Good cutting ability

 - Rotary handle takes to get used to time